 In 1999, he was voted to the CFL’s West Division All-Star team.
-He threw for 4,219 yards on 315 of 521 passes with 22 touchdowns, and he ran the ball 136 times for 785 yards and eight touchdowns.
-He threw for more than 300 yards in a single game on five occasions that year.
+He threw for 4,219 yards on 315 of 521 passes with 22 touchdowns and ran the ball 136 times for 785 yards and eight touchdowns.
+That year, he threw for more than 300 yards in a single game on five occasions.

 The following season, on Oct.
 27, 2005, Allen reached 5,000 passing yards for the first time in his 21-year CFL career; however, the Argos would lose to the Montreal Alouettes in the Grey Cup that year.

 During the 2006 season, Allen broke Warren Moon’s 70,553-yard record to become professional football’s all-time passing leader.

 Allen retired in 2008 with 72,381 passing yards; however, Montreal Alouettes quarterback Anthony Calvillo surpassed him three years later, on Oct.
 10, 2011.

 As part of the set, each team (the Lions, Stampeders, Argonauts, Blue Bombers, Alouettes, Eskimos, Tiger-Cats and Roughriders) was commemorated on a 25-cent coin that was issued alongside a pair of stamps.

 With a weight of 12.61 grams, the cupro-nickel coins have a 35-millimetre diameter and feature the effigy of Queen Elizabeth II on the obverse.
 Filip Mroz, of Bensimon Byrne, designed the reverse.

 The stamps issued with the coin depict the Grey Cup dividing a retro CFL player to the left and a modern CFL player to the right as well as former Lions’ kicker Lui Passaglia, who won his team the 1994 Grey Cup with a last-second field goal in front of hometown fans.